Fra\"iss\'e limits of C*-algebras: Fra iss e limits of C*-algebras

 In the discrete setting many (though not all) well-known Fra\"iss\'e limits have theories with quantifier elimination.
-The main results of \cite{EagleFarahKirchbergVignati} show that quantifier elimination is a rare phenomenon for C*-algebras; in particular, by \cite[Corollary 2.11]{EagleFarahKirchbergVignati} the only noncommutative exact C*-algebra with quantifier elimination is $M_2(\mathbb{C})$.
-All of the noncommutative C*-algebras we construct as Fra\"iss\'e limits in the subsequent sections are exact, and hence none of their theories has quantifier elimination.
+The main results of \cite{EagleFarahKirchbergVignati} show that quantifier elimination is a rare phenomenon for C*-algebras; in particular, it is shown in \cite{EagleFarahKirchbergVignati} that the only noncommutative C*-algebra with quantifier elimination is $M_2(\mathbb{C})$, so none of the noncommutative C*-algebras we construct as Fra\"iss\'e limits in the subsequent sections have quantifier elimination.
 In Section 3.2 we show that the hyperfinite II$_{1}$ factor $\mc{R}$ is the Fra\"iss\'e limit of matrix algebras viewed as von Neumann algebras.
 The theory of $\mc{R}$ also does not have quantifier elimination, as shown in \cite{HartGoldbringSinclair}.

 We do have one example of a C*-algebra which is a Fra\"iss\'e limit whose theory has quantifier elimination, namely the algebra $C(2^{\mathbb{N}})$ of continuous functions on the Cantor set.
 It is straightforward to see that this algebra is the Fra\"iss\'e limit of the class of finite-dimensional commutative C*-algebras (i.e., the algebras of the form $\mathbb{C}^n$).
 Quantifier elimination for the theory of $C(2^{\mathbb{N}})$ is proved in \cite{EagleVignati}.
-In fact, by the results of \cite{EagleGoldbringVignati}, the theory of $C(2^{\mathbb{N}})$ is the only theory of infinite-dimensional commutative C*-algebras which has quantifier elimination.
+In fact, by the results of \cite{EagleGoldbringVignati}, the theory of $C(2^{\mathbb{N}})$ is the only theory of infinite-dimensional commutative unital C*-algebras which has quantifier elimination.